TheMrMilchmann/gradle-toolchain-switches/docs/changelog/latest.md

-### 0.1.0
+### 0.2.0

-_Released 2022 Sep 02_
+_Released 2022 Sep 26_

-#### Overview

-A Gradle plugin that adds command line parameters that may be used to dynamically switch between toolchains for specific tasks.
+### Improvements

+- The plugin now configures the tasks after the `JavaBasePlugin` has been applied.
+If the `JavaBasePlugin` is not applied, this plugin does nothing.

+### Fixes

+- Fixed a crash that could occur if this plugin was applied before the `JavaBasePlugin`.